 Left: Young Kalasha girt.
 Image source - Right: Blond, blue-eyed Kalasha boy.
 Credit: Martin Jung, Public Domain

-Historians speculate these people can be traced to Alexander the Great who conquered the region.
+Historians speculate these people can be traced to Alexander the Great, who conquered the region.
 It’s only an unconfirmed theory.
-There is no DNA analysis that can support this assumption.
+No DNA analysis can support this assumption.

 6. Mystery Of The White Chinese